Network Security #

 - Port Security - Allow list

-- Content-addresable memory (CAM) table
+- Content-addressable memory (CAM) table

 - Maps

-addreses. - Poisining the CAM could allow attackers to “escape” certain limitations.
+MACaddresses toIPaddresses. - Poisoning the CAM could allow attackers to “escape” certain limitations.

 - CAM Table Overflow Attack

-- Overflow the CAM table (usually fixed size) by spamming thousands of frames with random different mac addresses
+- Overflow the CAM table (usually fixed size) by spamming thousands of frames with random different MAC addresses

 - Maps

-- Mac Spoofing might not be hard, port security can still be that extra layer of challenge.
+- MAC Spoofing might not be hard, port security can still be that extra layer of challenge.

 - Port-Level Protections